rocky-linux/documentation/docs/guides/web/apache-sites-enabled.md

 ```

-This will create the link to the configuration file in *sites-enabled*, just like we want.
+This will create the link to the configuration file in *sites-enabled*.

 Now just start `httpd` with `systemctl start httpd`.
 Or restart it if it is already running: `systemctl restart httpd`, and assuming the web service restarts, you can now go and do some testing on your site.